Naamah (demon)

-Naamah or Nahemoth (נַעֲמָה; "pleasant") is a demon described in the Zohar, a foundational work of Jewish mysticism.
-She originated from and is often conflated with another Naamah, sister to Tubal-cain.
+Naamah (נַעֲמָה; "pleasant", also spelled Naama, Na'ama(h), Nahema(h), Nahemoth) is a demon described in the Zohar, a foundational work of Jewish mysticism.
+She originated from and is often conflated with another Naamah, sister to Tubal-cain, mentioned in the Book of Genesis.
+In Kabbalistic sources, she's one of the four brides of Samael, along with Lilith, Agrat bat Mahalath and Mahalath.
+Eisheth Zenunim (woman of whoredom/harlotry), an epithet of Lilith, is contemporarily personified as a separate demonic entity.

-In the Talmud
+History

+Rabbinic Literature

-In Talmudic-midrashic literature, Naamah is indistinguishable from the human Naamah, who earned her name by seducing men through her play of cymbals.
-She also enticed the angel Shamdon or Shomron and bore Ashmodai, the king of devils.
+In Talmudic-midrashic literature, Naamah is indistinguishable from the human Naamah, who earned her name by seducing men through her play of cymbals, and led the ministering angels astray, which led to the creation of the Nephilim.
+She also enticed the angel Shamdon/Shomron and bore Ashmodai, the king of devils.
 It was later, in Kabbalistic literature like the Zohar, that she became an inhuman spirit.